simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-c-sharp/index.en.md

 This method uses regular expressions to check if the input string only contains digits.
 It returns a boolean value indicating whether the input is valid or not.

 ## Avoid Using Unsafe Functions
-C# has several functions that can be vulnerable to security issues if not used carefully.
+C Sharp has several functions that can be vulnerable to security issues if not used carefully.
 Functions such as `Process.Start()`, `Reflection`, and `Deserialization` can allow attackers to execute malicious code.
 Developers should avoid using these functions or use them with caution by restricting input parameters and using them only when necessary.

 For example, instead of using `Process.Start()` function to start an external process, developers should use `Process.StartInfo` property to provide arguments and security restrictions.
 ```csharp